-All financial assets present a risk of loss of capital.
-The Investment Advisor moderates this risk through a careful selection of the assets within specified limits.
+Price risk: All financial assets present a risk of loss of capital.
+The Portfolio Manager moderates this risk through a careful selection of the financial assets within specified limits.
+The Company's overall market positions are monitored on a daily basis by the Portfolio Manager.
+The Company's equity securities are susceptible to market price risk arising from uncertainties about future prices of the financial assets.
 Maximum risk resulting from financial assets is determined by the fair value of the financial assets.
-The Company's overall positions are monitored on a daily basis by the Investment Advisor.